If you’re looking to purchase a new property, but need a short term solution to bridge a gap, a bridging loan could help your business.

 One of our specialists will help you put together the application and send it to the 4 lenders most likely to approve you for a loan.

-Like all business loans, a bridging loan will charge interest on the funds, but there are additional fees associated with bridging finance.
+Like all business loans, a bridging finance lender will charge interest on the funds, but there may be additional fees associated too.
 These include an arrangement fee (typically 1-3% of the total borrowing), a fee to value the property and legal fees to take a charge against the property.
-Some lenders may also charge an exit fee to repay the loan.
+Some lenders may also charge an exit fee in case of early repayment.

 To be eligible for a bridging loan, a lender will need to see a clear exit plan for the bridging loan.
 For a commercial property for example, this would be to refinance onto a commercial mortgage.
 Up to the discretion of the lender, they will also likely require a business to have a good credit score, be profitable in their last set of accounts, have experience with property or development and have a deposit.